jrottersman/kafka-pandas/kafka-pandas.md

 # reading the data into the dataframe

-The data that is returned from the poll is a dictionary where each key is the topic and partition that the data came from and the value is a list of consumer records which is a python class. to extract the value of each record we will use the following code.
+The data that is returned from the poll is a dictionary where each key is the topic and partition that the data came from.
+The value is a list of consumer records.
+These consumer records are stored as a python class.
+The following code will extract each record value and place it in a list.

 ```
     l = []